-Figure 29 shows another technique to add input voltage hysteresis.
-One can use this method if the resistance values are high from the previous method and there is a need for wider voltage hysteresis.
-The resistor R3 sources additional hysteresis current into the EN pin.
+Figure 29 shows another technique to add input-voltage hysteresis.
+One can use this method may be used if the resistance values are high from the previous method and there is a need for a wider voltage hysteresis.
+Resistor R3 sources additional hysteresis current into the EN pin.